federicovisintini/Dwave2000q/README.md

 ## Acknowledgments
-I would like to thank my thesis advisors *Vittorio Giovannetti* and *Michele Campisi* for the guidance and motivation that allowed me to complete this project.
+I would like to thank my thesis advisors *Vittorio Giovannetti* and *Michele Campisi* for the guidance and motivation through this project.

 ## Contributing
 Pull requests are welcome.